BAVEL-Technology/BABELbox-react/NewGame.md

 ## Setting up your game
 1. Duplicate the "NewGame" folder and rename to something of your choosing
 2. Head into your new directory and edit the game.config.js file
-    a.
-Follow along with the comments to create the initial setup of your game
+    * Follow along with the comments to create the initial setup of your game
-    b.
-Be sure to include all necessary fields, the comments will mention this
+    * Be sure to include all necessary fields, the comments will mention this
 3. Head to the routes directory of your new game and edit line 13 of routes/index.js
     ```
     export const NewGameRoutes = {